comunica/website/pages/about.md

 it used to be impossible to query over **combinations of different interfaces**.
 Comunica solves this need by being independent of specific types of interfaces, as support for new interfaces can be plugged in.

+## Stability

+A primary goal of Comunica is to acts as a **stable** querying framework.
+For this, we spend extra effort in [continuous testing](/docs/modify/advanced/testing/) at different levels.

+## Supporting the JavaScript ecosystem

+Comunica depends on many dependencies to achieve its goals, such as spec-compliant RDF parsers and serializers.
+We support these libraries, and contribute to them.

 ## Who works on Comunica?